-Students enrolled in the MLS major work at the intersection of these different forces and discourses, examining the many factors, from the biological to the social, economic, political and aesthetic, that influence health and shape our perceptions of physical and psychological wellbeing.
+Students enrolled in the MLS major track work at the intersection of these different forces and discourses, examining the many factors, from the biological to the social, economic, political and aesthetic, that influence health and shape our perceptions of physical and psychological wellbeing.
 Through interdisciplinary work in fields as diverse as neuroscience and comparative literature, they develop their ability to think critically about the reciprocal relationship between health and culture.
 The major’s unique focus on the cultural and societal dimensions of health and illness promotes an awareness that crosses disciplinary, regional and linguistic divides.

-Situated in the Institute of Comparative Literature and Society, the MLS major is committed to an understanding of health that is global and embedded in the study of diverse cultures and their languages.
+Situated in the Institute of Comparative Literature and Society, the MLS major track is committed to an understanding of health that is global and embedded in the study of diverse cultures and their languages.
 Students must be able to read fluently in at least one language other than English, and are required to take courses with readings in a foreign language.

 Medicine, Literature and Society educates students to participate critically and humanistically in the expanding array of health-related fields and prepares them for careers in medicine and public health as well as for graduate training in academic disciplines such as anthropology, history, sociology and literature.
 All students take Introduction to Comparative Literature and Society, a seminar that introduces important concepts, discourses and methodologies in the humanities and social sciences, as well as the capstone, student-led Senior Seminar.
 In conjunction with the major adviser, they choose an area of methodological or disciplinary concentration.
 The program also requires a service-learning or outreach course, which can entail anything from volunteering at the Columbia University Medical Center to collaborating with organizations that promote health justice and activism, whether locally or during study abroad.